aosullivan/monitor/README.md

 ## TODO

-checks
+** checks
 - cd server
 - rest api
 - other rest api
 - edi ejb
 - mid ejb

-show disabled job status in UI reload screen automatically are db connections reused?
+reload screen automatically
-Print the actual error somewhere on the UI for failed tests and LINK to any screenshots remove database completely, its all temp state check fiddler for duplicate requests make WAITING orange
+For disabled, link to a popup for reason
+For failed, link to a popup with screenshot/error check fiddler for duplicate requests make WAITING orange remove unscheduling! are db connections reused? db password failure should disable remove database completely, its all temp state

 jdbc:h2:file:C:/workspace-clj/monitor/monitor_dev.db;FILE_LOCK=NO